1 Samuel 31 – The Death of Saul and His Sons

 And when the men of Israel who were on the other side of the valley, and those who were on the other side of the Jordan, saw that the men of Israel had fled and that Saul and his sons were dead, they forsook the cities and fled; and the Philistines came and dwelt in them.

 i.
-Saul’s sin, hardened rebellion, and eventual ruin affected far more than himself and even his immediate family.
-It literally endangered the entire nation of Israel.
+Saul’s sin, hardened rebellion, and eventual ruin affected far more people than himself and even his immediate family.
+It literally endangered the entire people of Israel.

 ii.
 This shows why leaders have a higher responsibility, because their fall can endanger many more people than the fall of someone who is not a leader.
 This is why the New Testament openly presents a higher standard for leaders, even saying they should be blameless for just cause before the world and God’s people (1 Timothy 3:2, Titus 1:6).